 Thousands of rooms are from unlicensed hotels and guesthouses, its executives have acknowledged.

-To save the trouble from the authorities over the illegal rooms, OYO sometimes provides free stays to the police and other officials, according to nine of the current and former employees and internal WhatsApp messages viewed by The New York Times.
+To save the trouble from the authorities over the illegal rooms, OYO sometimes provides free stays to the police and other officials, according to nine of the current and former employees and internal WhatsApp messages, as viewed by The New York Times."

 Having a huge base of unmarried couples, a scheme involved workers at properties run directly by OYO conspiring to keep the guests checked in after they left.
 The workers then cleaned and resold the rooms for cash to other guests and nabbed the money, says an ex-worker.

 Complaint of unpaid dues